vaquarkhan/microservices-recipes-a-free-gitbook/README.md

 ## 🎯 **What Makes This Book Special**

-### **Khan Pattern for Adaptive Granularity**
+### **Adaptive Granularity Strategy (Author's Method)**

-At the heart of this book is **Khan Pattern** — a systematic methodology for determining optimal microservice boundaries.
+At the heart of this book is **The Adaptive Granularity Strategy (Author's Method)** — a systematic methodology for determining optimal microservice boundaries.
 This adaptive framework considers your specific:

-**Industry Recognition**: Khan Pattern has gained widespread recognition as an proposed methodology based on field experience, validated through practical application across numerous organizations and academic research.
+**Industry Recognition**: The Adaptive Granularity Strategy has gained widespread recognition as a proposed methodology based on field experience, developed through professional practice across numerous organizations.

 - **Organizational maturity** and team structure
 - **Business domain complexity** and change frequency